 Gossamer Gear The Two (1 – 2 Person Ultralight Tent)

 Gossamer Gear is known for making superb designs that work well for any occasion.
-They make all kinds of backpacking tents for all kinds of people and all kinds of situations.
-The Gossamer Gear II is no exception, it’s a well-built and solid tent with an exceptional design that makes it versatile enough to be used for just about any situation.
+They make all kinds of backpacking tents for all sorts of people and all kinds of situations.
+The Gossamer Gear II is no exception; it’s a well-built and reliable tent with an exceptional design that makes it versatile enough to be used for just about any situation.

 - Minimum trail weight: 1 lb 8.9 oz (with six stakes)